Medicinal Treatment Compared to Holistic Treatment for Depression

 While holistic treatment for depression can work well for some people, the reported benefits are largely self-reported and unscientific.
 In contrast, medication and psychotherapy have the best objective, scientifically supported outcomes.
 Working with a physician can also uncover potential underlying conditions, such as a thyroid or pituitary problem, that may be causing depressive symptoms but resolves with different treatment.

-People with untreated mental health problems are more likely to struggle with addiction or substance abuse, often as a method of self-medicating the symptoms of their mental health condition.
-People who struggle with substance abuse are also at risk of changing their brain chemistry enough to induce a mental health issue, such as depression.
+People with untreated mental health problems are more likely to struggle with addiction or substance misuse, often as a method of self-medicating the symptoms of their mental health condition.
+While substance uses disorders are not caused by mental health disorders (or vice verse), they often co-occur.
+7.7 million American adults have co-occurring disorders, according to National Institute on Drug Abuse (NIDA).
 In these cases, symptoms of one disorder are likely to make symptoms of the other condition worse.